samfcmc/product-technical-tests/web-app/Readme.md

 ## Tests

 There are some simple tests setup.
-This is far from full coverage but everything is setup in a way that makes it easier to add more tests in the future, including the coverage report after the tests run.
+This is far from full coverage but everything is setup in a way that makes it easier to add more tests in the future.

+It also includes a coverage report after the tests run.

 To run the tests, you simply need to run the `test` npm script